 What Happens If You Eat Avocado Skin?

 If you managed to pop a small sliver into your mouth with your latest bite of avocado, you might be fretting over whether it’s safe to eat or not.
-Thankfully, the only thing that happens is an unpleasant taste.
+Thankfully for most people, the only thing that happens is an unpleasant taste.

 Moreover, there are people who revere the skin’s nutritional content and purposefully eat it.
 While this is not advised, as the skin does contain small amounts of persin, it is better just to eat more ripe avocado flesh to obtain the nutrition you are after.
 The skin is bitter and oddly textured, making for an unpleasant experience all around.